axibase/atsd/rule-engine/placeholders.md

 ## Overview

-Placeholders can be used to include contextual information in email messages, web notifications, system commands, and logging messages.
+Placeholders can be used to include contextual information in email messages, webhooks, system commands, and logging messages.

 ![](./images/placeholders-email.png)